spraphul/blog/_posts/2020-03-29-quarantine.md

 buddies over video calls, reading some new research papers, spending more time with my family (again with the video calls), etc. So, in the due sections, I will be drawing some insights from my experiences of the past few days.
-The books I chose were, "THE COURAGE TO BE DISLIKED" BY Ichiro Kishimi and Fumitake Koga, and Angela Duckworth's "GRIT, THE POWER OF PASSION AND PERSEVARANCE".
+The books I chose were, "THE COURAGE TO BE DISLIKED" BY Ichiro Kishimi and Fumitake Koga, and Angela Duckworth's "GRIT, THE POWER OF PASSION AND PERSEVERANCE".

 ![ehj](https://d3525k1ryd2155.cloudfront.net/h/385/148/1238148385.0.m.jpg)